b-p98/b-p98/README.md

 - Hello!
 I'm @b-p98, a computer engineering student at Binghamton University
-- If you are interested in contacting me, you can contact me by email here: bpicone1@binghamton.edu
+- If you are interested in contacting me, my email is bpicone1@binghamton.edu
 - Happy coding!